MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-Windows-PowerShell.md

-Sometimes locating PowerShell console or ISE (Integrated Scripting Environment) in Windows can be difficult, as it's location moves from one version of Windows to the next.
+Sometimes locating PowerShell console or ISE (Integrated Scripting Environment) in Windows can be difficult, as its location moves from one version of Windows to the next.

 The following tables should help you find PowerShell in your Windows version.
 All versions listed here are the original version, as released,